mturnerFC/SudokuWizardJS/README.md

 ## Canvas.js
 Where lines and curves are drawn on the canvas.
 Straight lines are, well, straight.
 Curved lines use a quadratic curve (see line 63) with two control points.
-There is some interesting calculations done here.
+There are some interesting calculations done here.

 ## Constant.js